rivm-syso/SBooScripts/vignettes/Getting-started.md

 ### Access k’s

-The “kaas” variable contains a data frame with the k’s, proccess name, to-subcompartment name from-subcompartment name, to-scale name, from-scale name, to-species name and from-species name.
+The “kaas” variable contains a data frame with the first order rate constants (k’s), proccess name, to-subcompartment name from-subcompartment name, to-scale name, from-scale name, to-species name and from-species name.
 It can be accessed in the same way other variables are accessed:

 ``` r
 df_ks <- World$fetchData("kaas")